Skip to main content

 }

-When a document is saved, CouchbaseOrm stores the encrypted values in the document with a prefix of encrypted$.
-The encrypted values are stored as JSON objects containing the encryption algorithm (alg) and the ciphertext (ciphertext) of the encrypted value.
+When a document is saved, CouchbaseOrm stores encrypted attributes in the document with a prefix of encrypted$.
+The values are stored as JSON objects containing the encryption algorithm identifier (alg) and the ciphertext (ciphertext).

 require 'base64'